-Bile flows out of the liver through the right and left hepatic ducts (see Biology of the Liver and Gallbladder: Blood Supply of the Liver), which come together to form the common hepatic duct.
+Bile flows out of the liver through the right and left hepatic ducts (see see Blood Supply of the Liver), which come together to form the common hepatic duct.
 This duct then joins with a duct coming from the gallbladder, called the cystic duct, to form the common bile duct.
 The pancreatic duct joins the common bile duct just where it empties into the duodenum through the sphincter of Oddi.

 Between meals, bile salts are stored in the gallbladder, and only a small amount of bile flows into the intestine.
 Food that enters the duodenum triggers a series of hormonal and nerve signals that cause the gallbladder to contract.
 As a result, bile flows into the duodenum and mixes with food contents.